KSWB (AM)

-KSWB (840 AM, "Radio Clatsop") is an American radio station licensed to serve Seaside, Oregon, United States.
-The station, which began broadcasting in 1968, is currently owned and operated by John Chapman while the broadcast license is held by KSWB Productions, LLC.
+KSWB (840 AM) is an American radio station licensed to serve Seaside, Oregon, United States.
+The station, which began broadcasting in 1968, is owned and operated by Jacobs Radio Programming, LLC.

 Programming

 KSWB broadcasts a classic hits music format.
 In addition to its usual music programming this station also airs hourly newscasts from the Associated Press.

 History

 Launch on 930

 This station began broadcasting on July 12, 1968, as a daytime-only station with 1,000 watts of power on a frequency of 930 kHz.
-The Seaside Broadcasting Corporation, with Gerald B. "Jerry" Dennon as president, held the license for the station which was assigned the KSWB call sign by the Federal Communications Commission.
+The Seaside Broadcasting Corporation, with Gerald B. "Jerry" Dennon as president, held the license for the station which was assigned the KSWB call sign by the Federal Communications Commission (FCC).
 Dennon, founder of Jerden Records, co-owned Seaside Broadcasting and KSWB with American folk group The Brothers Four.

 KSWB licensee Seaside Broadcasting Corporation was acquired by new owners on June 20, 1972.
 The station aired a contemporary music format throughout the 1970s.